 I made these blueberry cottage cheese muffins gluten-free by using gluten-free pancake mix, but feel free to make other substitutions as needed!

-- gluten-free: use a certified gluten-free pancake mix or substitute with gluten-free oat or all-purpose flour plus 2 teaspoons baking powder and ¼ teaspoon salt
+- gluten-free: use a certified gluten-free pancake mix or substitute with gluten-free oat or all-purpose flour plus 1 ½ teaspoons baking powder, ½ teaspoon baking soda, and ¼ teaspoon salt (I'd use about ½ cup of milk + 1-2 teaspoon vanilla extract + maple syrup or mashed banana for some sweetness if desired)

 - some of my favorite pancake mixes are Birch Benders, King Arthur, Kodiak, Simple Mills, Miss Jone's, and Bob's Red Mill